Core Design System

 A strong reception and growing adoption

 The system is doing what it was built to do.
-Accessibility issues are resolved, adoption is spreading across GSK’s digital teams, and the response from product and brand teams has been strong.
+Accessibility issues are resolved, adoption is spreading across GSK’s digital teams, and the response from product and brand teams has been very positive.

 Lessons learned